mahoney1/test/setup_newmodel.md

       CORE_PEER_ADDRESS=peer:7051 peer chaincode invoke --orderer orderer:7050 --channelID myc -c '{"Args":["InitContract","A1","10"]}' -n mycontract

+Back on the running chaincode window, you should get some console messages about the key `A1` being initialised in the world state eg.

+    FQ Function called is : InitContract was found with params A1,10

 10. Next, invoke the following next two Smart Contract transactions in succession, and observe the console logged messages on the running chaincode window in the other terminal:

     `CORE_PEER_ADDRESS=peer:7051 peer chaincode invoke --orderer orderer:7050 --channelID myc -c '{"Args":["transactionA","A1","30"]}' -n mycontract`

-    Observe the messages in the running chaincode window.
+Back on the running chaincode window, you should get some console messages about the result of `transactionA` being invoked.

     `CORE_PEER_ADDRESS=peer:7051 peer chaincode invoke --orderer orderer:7050 --channelID myc -c '{"Args":["transactionB","A1","103"]}' -n mycontract`

-    Once more, observe the messages in the running chaincode window.
+Once more, observe the messages in the running chaincode window, this time concerning `transactionB`

 <h2 class='everybody'>Conclusion</h2>